Tenshin000/CogniPredictAD/README.md

 1.  **Decision Tree:** This model constructs a series of "if → then" rules (split on individual features) to separate classes using a binary tree.
 Each leaf of the tree corresponds to a prediction.
 It was chosen because it is immediately interpretable (*XAI*);
 2.  **Random Forest:** Builds many different decision trees on subsamples of the data and averages their predictions.
 This reduces variance compared to a single tree and improves robustness to noise, outliers, and collinearity;
 3.  **Extra Trees:** Similar to Random Forest but chooses more random splits, increasing diversity among trees and often reducing overfitting on noisy features.
 It was tested to compare with Random Forest and evaluate whether increased randomness improved generalization across the dataset;
-4.  **AdaBoost:** A boosting algorithm (Adaptive Boosting) that builds a strong classifier by combining many weak learners (often decision stumps).
+4.  **Adaptive Boosting:** A boosting algorithm (AdaBoost) that builds a strong classifier by combining many weak learners (decision trees).
 It iteratively reweights training samples, increasing the weight of those misclassified by previous learners so that subsequent models focus on harder examples.
 Each weak learner is also given a weight based on its accuracy, and the final prediction is a weighted vote (or sum) of all learners.
 It tends to reduce bias and can generalize well, though it may be sensitive to noisy data and outliers;
 5.  **Multinomial Logistic Regression:** A linear model that estimates the probabilities of membership in each class using a linear combination of features.
-It requires feature standardization to function properly, which was ensured with StandardScaler in the pipeline.
+It requires feature standardization to function properly, which was ensured with a Standard Scaler in the pipeline.
 It was included as a simple and interpretable statistical baseline, useful for comparing whether the gain from complex models is consistent with a linear solution.

 ## Hyperparameter Tuning
 Each **classification algorithm** is **embedded** in a **pipeline** that handles **preprocessing**.
-We have created an additional pipeline with a **rebalancing strategy** combining **RandomUnderSampler** for **majority classes** and **SMOTENC** for **minority ones**.
+We have created an additional pipeline with a **rebalancing strategy** combining **Random Under Sampler** for **majority classes** and **SMOTENC** for **minority ones**.
 Categorical indices for SMOTENC are explicitly computed relative to *PTGENDER* and *APOE4*.

 To optimize the performance of the classifiers, the **hyperparameter tuning** is carried out through exhaustive **Grid Search** with **5-fold cross-validation**.
-The chosen metric is the **macro-averaged F1 score**, an appropriate criterion when class imbalance is present and when resampling modifies the empirical class distribution.
+The chosen metric is the **macro-averaged F1 score**, an appropriate criterion when class imbalance is present and when resampling modifies the empirical class distribution. *Macro F1* is a stable metric that directly exposes failures on minority classes while avoiding dominance by majority-class performance.

 The **parameter grids** explore regularisation strength for logistic regression, depth and leaf-size constraints for tree-based models, and learning-rate and estimator settings for boosting.
 The grid search function returns, for each classifier, the optimal configuration and the corresponding cross-validated scores.